MariaWissler/ADAResume/README.md

 **A little about me**

 > As a former architect, I have always enjoyed the diverse expressions of human nature.
 I strongly believe in the values that technology and diversity bring to our daily interactions.
-As a Software Development Student I want to participate in creating a future where technology is commun language that reaches everyone who is curious, promotes mutual understanding and tolerance and makes stronger communities.
+As a Software Development Student I want to participate in creating a future where technology is common language that reaches everyone who is curious, promotes mutual understanding and tolerance and makes stronger communities.
 I enjoy new challenges that allow me to use my education, skills and experience towards the continuous improvent of user experiences, bringing people together has always inspire me!